 - Disadvantage: Data recovery speed is slow.

-This is alike to that of incremental backup.
-For this, the preliminary backup is a full one and successive backup deals with changes made with the files from the last backup.
-The storage requirement is more here but the data recovering process is faster.
+This is similar to that of incremental backup.
+For this, the preliminary backup is a full one, and successive backup deals with changes made with the files from the last backup.
+The storage requirement is more here, but the data recovering process is faster.

 - Disadvantage: Time and space for completing the backup need more time.

-In this type of backup, as the name suggests, produces an exact copy of the original data.
+As the name suggests, this type of backup produces an exact copy of the original data.
 What it does is when outdated files get deleted; they evaporate from the mirror backup storage as well while the system backs up the files.